redhat-nfvpe/koko/README.md

 ## Command option summary

-- `-c` is to create veth and put it in current namespace.
+- `-c` is to create veth and put it in current namespace
+- `-C` is to delete veth in current namespace
 - `-d` is to create interface and put it in docker container namespace
 - `-D` is to delete interface of docker container namespace
 - `-n` is to create interface and put it in linux netns namespace